-The political science department adheres to TGS's policies and procedures with the following additions and exceptions:
+The Political Science Department adheres to The Graduate School’s (TGS) policies and procedures about coursework with the following additions and exceptions:

 All students must take POLISCI 403 (Probability and Statistics) and POLISCI 405 (Linear Models).
 These required courses are usually completed in the first year.
 Students may elect to take one or both during their second year.
 Students should consult with their advisor about the best options for completion of this requirement given their overall program of studies.
 Students who wish to be exempted from these classes on the basis of equivalent training prior to coming to Northwestern must make contact with the methods course instructor and have written permission from their advisor and the DGS.
 (Students concentrating in Political Theory may elect not to enroll in POLI SCI 403 & 405.)

 Program areas have required courses as well; please consult the corresponding program area pages for further information.

 Students are required to register for 3 units each quarter to be considered full-time students.
 Please review TGS requirements to maintain full-time status.

 Courses outside Political Science and at other Universities

 The number of courses taken outside the department of Political Science during the first two years of study that can satisfy the coursework requirement for the doctorate is limited to 3.
 This limit can be raised if necessary to complete a TGS approved special credential.

 Students have the opportunity to take courses at other Universities while in residence at Northwestern.

 The Department may consider the transfer of credits.
 Doctoral students are allowed to transfer up to two quarters (six credits) of coursework.
 Such coursework must be from graduate level courses at approved, accredited institutions.
 A minimum of nine graded courses must be taken at Northwestern University to fulfill doctoral degree requirements and a B (3.0) average must be maintained.